-So in theory any Linux kernel prior to version 4.8.3 is vulnerable to this exploit however in practice things are more complicated.
-Take for example CentOS, where the latest available kernel is version version 3.10 (or more accurately 3.10.0-514.10.2).
+So, in theory, any Linux kernel prior to version 4.8.3 is vulnerable to this exploit however in practice things are more complicated.
+Take for example CentOS, where the latest available kernel is version 3.10 (or more accurately 3.10.0-514.10.2).

-At first you may be expect this kernel to be vulnerable to “Dirty Cow” however Red Hat backported the fix from 4.8.3 into an older kernel version.
+At first, you might expect this kernel to be vulnerable to “Dirty Cow” however Red Hat backported the fix from 4.8.3 into an older kernel version.
 Backporting is a popular practice for enterprise focussed software products whose users want to keep a well known, stable version of a software platform but still take advantage of security fixes or new features.
-Backporting selective features and fixes minimizes the risk of adopting a completely new release of a software platform.
+Backporting selective features and fixes minimize the risk of adopting a completely new release of a software platform.

 As you can see from this example, while the practice of backporting has many advantages for end-users it complicates the process of auditing installed software using the CVE database.

-For this reason many vendors produce their own vulnerability tracking feeds that link back to the CVE database but provides vendor specific information.
-For example Red Hat issues Red Hat Security Advisories (RHSAs) which are publicly available and can also be used to map between RHSAs and CVEs.
-Other distributions such as Debian, Oracle, SUSE and Oracle provide similar detailed feeds.
+For this reason, many vendors produce their own vulnerability tracking feeds that link back to the CVE database but provides vendor-specific information.
+For example, Red Hat issues Red Hat Security Advisories (RHSAs) which are publicly available and can also be used to map between RHSAs and CVEs.
+Other distributions such as Debian, Oracle, SUSE and Oracle provide similarly detailed feeds.